Navigating Valentine’s Day After Betrayal: A Path to Healing

 You don’t have to follow traditional expectations.
 Here are some ways to approach the day:

-1. Spend Time with Friends or do Something for Yourself
+1. Spend Time with Friends or Do Something for Yourself

 If being with your partner feels too painful or confusing, consider:

-Gathering with close friends for support and distraction
+Gathering with close friends for support and distraction.

-Engaging in self-care activities like a favorite hobby, nature walks, or a relaxing bath
+Engaging in self-care activities like a favorite hobby, nature walks, or a relaxing bath.

-Reflecting quietly through journaling or meditation
+Reflecting quietly through journaling or meditation.

 This choice can help you reclaim your sense of self and remind you that love and connection come in many forms.